Chang-Y-Chung/Rmd-lda/README.md

 Rmd-lda

-Prof. Rodriguez's Literate Data Analysis (LDA) stata commands `weave` works great!
+Prof. Rodriguez's Literate Data Analysis (LDA) stata command, `weave`, works great!
 See http://data.princeton.edu/wws509/stata/weave.

 Here is one example of utilizing the command.
 Write a R markup with stata